Sahouaneyassine/Helm_Chart_Owasp/README.md

 ## Introduction

-zzzOWASP ZAP Helm Chart is an owasp zap scan solution for Kubernetes.
+OWASP ZAP Helm Chart is an owasp zap scan solution for Kubernetes.
 It allows you to perform a vulnerability analysis on a host using Kubernetes as the platform.
 It creates a CronJob who creates jobs on a repeating schedule and each job will deploy a pod that will scan the host for any vulnerabilities.

 ## Setup